 Students belonging to Muslim / Christian coverts from Backward Classes are eligible to apply for the award of the scholarship if they had secured 50% and above of marks in their last examinations, and of the parents annual income does not exceed Rs.2,00,000/- per annum.
 The scholarship will be recommenced by the Institution only for two students of the same family.

-These scholarships are awarded to students whose parents are the registered members having the Agricultural Laborers-Farmers Identity Card.
+These scholarships are awarded to students whose parents are the registered members having the Agricultural Labourers-Farmers Identity Card.

 - Advaita Asharamam Trust offers Scholarships to Hindu Vysya Community students: